yevhen-e/good-deeds/README.md

 # GoodDeeds
 This website provides an opportunity to give things a second life.
 This project was written using Python 3, Django Framework and Bootstrap.
+This project is not finished yet.

 ## Requirements
 - Python 3.12